Resources for Church Libraries

 Appendix on the Pastor's Personal Library

-The average pastor does not need to catalog his books or assign call numbers to them.
-He should just arrange them on the shelves in a logical order.
-If he uses his collection frequently, he can easily remember 1000 titles and where to find them.
-If his collection is significantly over 1000 volumes, or if his collection is shared by many people (who borrow items) then it may be helpful to catalog the collection.
+The average pastor does not need to catalog personal books or assign call numbers to them.
+Just arrange books on the shelves in a logical order.
+If the collection is significantly over 1000 volumes, or if the collection is shared by many people (who borrow items) then it may be helpful to catalog the collection.
 Very low cost shareware products for personal libraries are available.
 I have not evaluated any of them, and I can recommend none of them.
 Consider Library Thing.
 It is very, very low cost and easy to use.
 Exporting data so you can print spine labels challenges some.